Barium nitrate: Applications

 Barium nitrate is used in the production of BaO-containing materials.
+It is also used in the vacuum tube industry.

 Military

 Although no longer produced, Baratol is an explosive composed of barium nitrate, TNT and binder; the high density of barium nitrate results in baratol being quite dense as well.
 Barium nitrate mixed with aluminium powder, a formula for flash powder, is highly explosive.
 It is mixed with thermite to form Thermate-TH3, used in military thermite grenades.
 Barium nitrate was also a primary ingredient in the "SR 365" incendiary charge used by the British in the De Wilde incendiary ammunition with which they armed their interceptor fighters, such as the Hawker Hurricane and Supermarine Spitfire, during the Battle of Britain.
-It is also used in the manufacturing process of barium oxide, the vacuum tube industry and for green fire in pyrotechnics.

 Safety

 Like all soluble barium compounds, barium nitrate is toxic by ingestion or inhalation.

 Solutions of sulfate salts such as Epsom salts or sodium sulfate may be given as first aid for barium poisoning, as they precipitate the barium as the insoluble (and non-toxic) barium sulfate.

 Inhalation may also cause irritation to the respiratory tract.

 While skin or eye contact is less harmful than ingestion or inhalation, it can still result in irritation, itching, redness, and pain.